talicopanda/social-media-influence-analysis/README.md

 When defining a user's supply, we considered whether to include retweets in addition to original tweets.
 Our thinking against doing so was that retweets simply share the content of others, and are already being used as a metric of demand (which feels diametrically opposed to supply).
 However, when considering that many actors (such as influencers) use retweets to propogate content around a community, we felt it makes more sense to consider shared retweets as part of a user's supply.

 # Code Walkthrough

+# Example Results

+Putting our work into action, we identify a community and sample 12 months worth of tweets from that community.

+TODO